awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool-admin.md

 ## Re\-Sending Welcome Email<a name="user-pool-admin-email"></a>

 An AppStream 2\.0 administrator can re\-send the welcome email with connection instructions to user pool users\.
-Unused passwords expire after 90 days\.
+Unused passwords expire after seven days\.
 To provide a new temporary password, the administrator must re\-send the welcome email\.
 This option is only available until the user sets their permanent password\.
 If they've already set a password and have forgotten it, they can set a new one\.
 For more information, see [Resetting a Forgotten Password](user-pool.md#user-pool-end-user-reset-password)\.

 **To resend the welcome email for a user**